Bendigo Art Gallery

 Bendigo Art Gallery is an Australian art gallery located in Bendigo, Victoria.
 It is one of the oldest and largest regional art galleries.
+The gallery is owned and managed by the City of Greater Bendigo.

 History

 The gallery was founded in 1887.

 The gallery's collection was first housed in the former Bendigo Volunteer Rifle's room, converted into an exhibition space by Bendigo architect William Charles Vahland (1828-1915) in 1890 and renamed Bolton Court.
 In 1897 it was extended with Drury Court, designed by local architect William Beebe.
 In 1962 the gallery was again extended with office space and additional exhibition spaces, as well as a new entrance.

 From 1998 to 2001 the gallery was refurbished and expanded with a new sculpture gallery designed by Fender Katsalidis Architects.

+The gallery will be closed from December 2025 to early 2028 for an extensive $25 million redevelopment.
+Exhibitions will be held off-site during its closure.

 Description

 Bendigo Art Gallery is one of Australia’s oldest and largest regional art galleries.

 Collection

 The gallery's collection has a strong emphasis on British and European Continental 19th-century painting, with works by Ernest Waterlow and Pierre Puvis de Chavannes among others.
 Australian work from the 19th century onwards is also well represented, including Charles Conder and Arthur Streeton.